AlishaOutridge/Team_9/README.md

 The X DataSet comprises tracks from top artists provided by ChartMetrics.
 This dataset includes tracks that have achieved hit status and others that have not, providing a robust basis for training our predictive model.

 **Run File:**
-Final - Alisha - Nico - Consolidate And CleanUp Data For ML.ipynb
+Final file here: Final - Alisha - Nico - Consolidate And CleanUp Data For ML-wVisuals.ipynb

 Note: This takes a very long time to run because we are processing a large data set & joining Artists, Tracks & Charts data to create all of the base CSV data files we will later combine.